TYPO3-Documentation/TYPO3CMS-Guide-HowToDocument/Documentation/RenderingDocs/Quickstart.rst

       look at :ref:`render-troubleshooting-source`
       for alternatives.

 #.
 Run dockrun_t3rd

-   Please use this command in the parent folder of your documention (in many cases you will have a folder documentation, so you see this command one level above).
+   Please use this command in the parent folder of your documentation.
+In most cases you will have a folder :file:`Documentation`.
+You must run this command one level above.

    .. code-block:: bash